-This seventh edition of the clinical treatment guidelines for asthma, the Australian Asthma Handbook, formerly the Asthma Management Handbook, is a purpose-built website rather than a printed document, but still provides downloadable and accessible print-friendly alternatives.
+This eighth edition of the clinical treatment guidelines for asthma, the Australian Asthma Handbook v2.0, formerly the Asthma Management Handbook, is a purpose-built, fully searchable website rather than a printed document, and still provides downloadable and accessible print-friendly alternatives.

 The Australian Asthma Handbook provides evidence-based practical guidance to primary care health professionals on the diagnosis and management of asthma in adults and children, and provides a benchmark for the standard of care for people with asthma.

-The full edition was informed by ongoing consultation with primary care health professionals and developed with a vast multidisciplinary network of honorary contributors.
-Led by the multidisciplinary Guidelines Committee, these contributors consisted of seventeen topic Working Groups and numerous individual consultants, reviewers, expert readers and website user testers.
-Overall the Handbook development involved more than 100 experts from general practice, nursing, pharmacy, asthma education, Aboriginal and Torres Strait Islander health, respiratory medicine and science, allergy, sports medicine, emergency medicine, psychiatry and scientific research.
+The latest edition of the Handbook was informed by ongoing consultation with primary care health professionals and developed with a wide multidisciplinary network of honorary contributors.
+Led by the multidisciplinary Guidelines Committee, these contributors consisted of five topic Working Groups and numerous individual consultants, reviewers, expert readers and website user testers.
+Overall this Handbook revision involved more than 50 experts from general practice, nursing, pharmacy, asthma education, respiratory medicine and science, allergy, emergency medicine, and scientific research.

-Many thanks go to my fellow Guidelines Committee members, the topic Working Groups and other honorary contributors, the dedicated National Asthma Council Australia staff, methodologists and medical writer, and to all our supporters who have worked unstintingly to give Australia such excellent asthma guidelines.
+Many thanks go to my fellow Guidelines Committee members, the topic Working Groups and other honorary contributors, the dedicated National Asthma Council Australia staff and medical writer, and to all our supporters who have worked unstintingly to give Australia such excellent, relevant and practical asthma guidelines.

 Professor Amanda Barnard